DavidykZhao/DavidykZhao.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-infinity about-icon"></span>
-I am an avid backpacker and cracy about national parks.
+I am an avid backpacker and cracy about national parks. <a href = "">Here</a> you could see some of the amateur photos I took while travling.
 </p>